WaylonWalker/markata-blog-starter/pages/your-own-style.md

 !!! danger
     You can end up with a blank page if you do not close any tags here.

+!!! success
+    To see a list of available fonts to choose from by including Google fonts in your html go to https://fonts.google.com/

 ## Using your own template

 If you want complete customizability of both the style and structure of the